 At first glance, this will come as a terrible blow and a step backwards for employee rights in Ontario.
 However, we counsel employees not to lose hope.
 Ontario’s employment laws still protect you and remain firmly pro-employee.
 Here’s why:

-- If the new law impacts you, then you still have the right to claim CERB, EI and any other government financial support.
+- Until then, you can still claim CERB, EI and any other government financial support.

 - IDEL was enacted as a “leave”.
 Presently, sick and paternity leaves are considered “protected”, entitling you to reinstatement.
 If your job is terminated during or shortly after returning from such leaves of absence, you have a strong case for remedial action against your employer in the courts.
 Even though it has not been tried in the courts, we believe parallels exist for terminations made during or immediately after a return from Infectious Disease Emergency Leave.

-- Most importantly, the law continues to protect employees.
+- Most importantly, the law continues to protect employees facing terminations.
 The Ford government has temporarily kneecapped employee rights under the ESA only.
 However, Ontario employees always received a much superior second layer of protection under our system of common laws, and they remain unchanged.

 The ESA, along with a labour board ruling, only entitles you to the minimum notice and severance pay.
 We, therefore, consistently rely on common laws to secure the maximum entitlements for our clients.
 Almost always, they vastly exceed ESA provisions.
-This remedial avenue remains open to employees, presently.
+This remedial avenue remains open to terminated employees, presently.

 No Recall Date

 We encourage laid-off employees to stay in touch with your employers about wages they owe you as well as your reinstatement date.
 You should also apply for federal government income replacement programs.
 In addition, the federal government has passed the Canada Emergency Wage Subsidy (CEWS) bill.
 If your employer qualifies, they will receive a subsidy to cover a portion of your wages.
 Accordingly, you may inquire about your entitlements under this program.